Schwank-Lab/epridict/README.md

 # Supplementary files and code

-This branch contains supplementary files and code of the study [Predicting prime editing efficiency across diverse edit types and chromatin contexts with machine learning](https://pridict.it/).
+This branch contains supplementary files and code of the study [Machine learning prediction of prime editing efficiency across diverse chromatin contexts](https://rdcu.be/dLu0f) and the initial preprint [Predicting prime editing efficiency across diverse edit types and chromatin contexts with machine learning](https://www.biorxiv.org/content/10.1101/2023.10.09.561414v1).

 Note, that you can find supplementary files for both, ePRIDICT and PRIDICT2.0 models in this branch.